Citi dials down risky block trading amid market turmoil

 Yet some rivals were more willing to try to navigate the tempestuous markets during the quarter, underscoring the tough balancing act bank executives face in weighing market risks against their strategic business goals.

-Goldman Sachs Group Inc (GS.N) topped last quarter’s league table for block trades with a 25.6 percent market share of total proceeds, followed by Morgan Stanley (MS.N) and Credit Suisse AG CSGN.VX Representatives for the banks declined to comment.
+Goldman Sachs Group Inc topped last quarter’s league table for block trades with a 25.6 percent market share of total proceeds, followed by Morgan Stanley and Credit Suisse AG Representatives for the banks declined to comment.

 Total proceeds for block trades across all banks held up relatively well during the volatile third quarter, topping $10.3 billion, down just 4 percent from the same period last year.